open-quantum-safe/tsc/security/response-process.md

 COMMENT:
 Since liboqs-rust is published to crates.io, it should probably have security reporting switched on as well.

-When a report is received via one of the first two methods, the "up next" member of the VMT is responsible for acknowledging it promptly (the OSSF recommends within 1-2 days).
+When a report is received via one of the first two methods, the "on call" member of the VMT is responsible for acknowledging it promptly (the OSSF recommends within 1-2 days).
 - For email, this means responding to the reporter, cc'ing security@openquantumsafe.org.
 - For a GitHub security advisory (which will be in the "Triage" state), this means leaving a comment on the security advisory.